-World Literature I and II

-World Literature is a non-AP English course designed to teach students the reading, writing, speaking, listening, and critical thinking skills necessary for success in university.
+World Literature I and IIGr 11-121 year1 creditWorld Literature is a non-AP English course designed to teach students the reading, writing, speaking, listening, and critical thinking skills necessary for success in university.
 Students read and interpret literature and informational texts, write narrative and expository essays, conduct research, and collaborate to present their work.
 In addition to these disciplinary skills, World Lit II pushes students to develop the time management, work management, and self-advocacy skills necessary for success in university and the world beyond.

-AP English Language and Composition Gr.
-11-12

-This course is designed for students who have demonstrated superior ability in communication, reading, research, and writing skills.
+AP English Language and Composition Gr 11-12 1 year 1 credit This course is designed for students who have demonstrated superior ability in communication, reading, research, and writing skills.
 The AP English Language and Composition course focuses on the development and revision of evidence-based analytic and argumentative writing, the rhetorical analysis of nonfiction texts, and the decisions writers make as they compose and revise.
 Students evaluate, synthesize, and cite research to support their arguments.
 Additionally, they read and analyze rhetorical elements and their effects in nonfiction texts-including images as forms of text-from a range of disciplines and historical periods.
 The AP English Language and Composition course aligns to an introductory college-level rhetoric and writing curriculum.